mike-fabian/ibus-typing-booster/content/docs/user/index.md

-If you used the `☑️ Use US keyboard layout` option in an ibus-m17n engine, you want to use the `☑️ Use IBus keymap [ English (IN) ]` option in the ibus-typing booster engine mimicking that ibus-m17n engine.
+If you used the `☑️ Use US keyboard layout` option in an ibus-m17n engine, you want to use the `☑️ Use IBus keymap [ English (IN) ]` option to [force the use of an English IBus keymap](#2_2_8) in the ibus-typing booster engine mimicking that ibus-m17n engine.

 ⚠️ **Current limitations**: